alexey-tyurin/fine-tuning-gpt/README.md

 ├── openai_ft.py                  # Script to perform supervised fine-tuning (SFT)
 ├── requirements.txt              # Requirements for this project
-├── test_intent_4o-mini_200.py    # Script to generate responses with gpt-4o-mini and compare them with correct ones locally
+├── test_intent_4o-mini_200.py    # Script to generate responses with gpt-4o-mini and compare them with correct ones locally ├── tests200.jsonl                # 200 ambiguous messages and their correct intents to be used with OpenAI fine-tuning API ├── tests200_2.jsonl              # Another 200 ambiguous messages and their correct intents to be used with OpenAI fine-tuning API
+├── tests400.jsonl                # 400 ambiguous messages and their correct intents to be used with OpenAI fine-tuning API
 ```

 ## 🚀 Getting Started